Tanuja-tsk/Strategic-product-placement-analysis/README.md

 The project demonstrates how product placement, pricing strategy, promotions, and customer demographics directly affect sales performance.
 The insights can help businesses optimize product positioning and marketing strategies.

-* 🔥 A shorter version (for GitHub)
-* 🎓 A more academic version (for college submission)
-* 💼 A portfolio-style professional version

-Just tell me where you’re going to use it 😉